MRes and MPhil/PhD funding and scholarships

 All students applying to the MA Migration and Mobility before 27 July 2018 will be automatically considered for one of the bursaries – no additional documents are required.

 All applications will be assessed by a panel consisting of the programme convener, Head of Research and the Head of Department, according to academic merit only – financial circumstances will not be taken into account.
-Successful bursary candidates will be notified of the outcome by 10 August 2018.

 The bursaries are available for full or part-time students.
 If you're a part-time student then the £2,000 bursary will be divided equally across the two years of the programme.